lucy-sees/lucy-sees/README.md

 - 🤝 I’m looking for help with **internship opportunities.**

-- 👨‍💻 Visit [My Porfolio Website](https://lucywanjirumwangi.me/) and take a look at some of my awesome projects.
+- 👨‍💻 Visit [My Porfolio Website](https://lucywanjirumwangi.me/) and look at some of my projects.

 - 📫 How to reach me **<lucywanjirumwangi21@gmail.com>**